 Reflective writing is another key element of an ePortfolio.
 If your students are not familiar with reflective writing, consider adding smaller reflective assignments to the class to help them practice the type of writing necessary for an ePortfolio.
 For example, they could write the About Me page and submit a draft, or submit an assignment where they reflect on one artifact or experience to include in their ePortfolio.
 In our experience, students are inclined to only describe or summarize an experience instead of going deeper and reflecting on why the experience matters or how they might use a skill moving forward.
 The worksheet below has questions that are designed to help students reflect on an experience or artifact.

 The heart of the ePortfolio Project is the learning that occurs as students revisit and reflect on their experiences.
 However, the technology allows students to creatively and easily share their work with others.
-Our office supports four free website-building platforms – Wix, Weebly, WordPress, and Google Sites.
+Our office supports three free website-building platforms – Wix, Weebly, and WordPress.
 You may decide to select one platform for your students to use, or you may allow your students to choose a platform individually.
 Exploring the chart below should help you and your students determine which platform best fits your needs.
 The platforms are rated on five categories: ease of use, customization, storage, user support, and administrative settings.
 You do not need to be an expert with the technology in order to assign an ePortfolio.
 The platforms above include a range of support features, including live chat and e-mail help, video tutorials, forums, and FAQs.